IMS Introductory Quick Tour - Text Edition

-The first window of IMS BASIC is the ITEM SUMMARY SHEET.
+The MAIN WINDOW OF IMS is the ITEM SUMMARY SHEET.

-This is your main window, providing an overview of your stock:
+This window provides an overview of your stock:

 The ITEM ID in column A can contain any unique combination of numbers and letters.